 The EBS 2015 was a two-days event on business in the EU and allowed me to meet and listen to Bernd Reichert, Kumardev Chatterjee and Peter Jungen.

 Bernd Reichert is the Head of Unit Horizon 2020 SMEs in the Executive Agencies for SMEs (EASME).
-Reichert explained what Horizon’s 2020 SMEs instrument is and described its three phases.
-Phase 1 funds (with a grant of 50 000 euro) the feasibility study of the innovative business idea; phase 2 supports the development of the project (such as demonstration, testing, piloting, scaling up, and miniaturisation) with between 0.5 and 2.5 million euro per proposal; phase 3 does not involve any fund, but helps the preparation of the market launch with extensive support, training, mentorship and facilitating access to risk finance.
+Reichert explained what the SMEs instrument is and described its three phases.
+Its phase 1 funds (with a grant of 50 000 euro) the feasibility study of the innovative business idea; phase 2 supports the development of an innovative product or service (such as demonstration, testing, piloting, scaling up, and miniaturisation) with between 0.5 and 2.5 million euro per proposal; phase 3 does not involve any funding, but helps the preparation of the market launch with extensive support, training, and mentorship as well as it facilitates the access to risk finance.

 Kumardev Chatterjee is the president of the European Young Innovators Forum (EYIF Asbl), which is a Belgian non profit association on youth innovation and entrepreneurship.
-He is also one of the owners – the others are the EYIF and Nicholas Zylberglajt, vice-president of EYIF – of the EU Startup Services Ltd, a British consulting company specialised in funding provided by the Horizon’s 2020 SMEs Instrument (phase 1 and 2).
+He is also one of the owners – the others are the EYIF and Nicholas Zylberglajt, vice-president of EYIF – of the EU Startup Services Ltd, a British consulting company specialised in SMEs Instrument (phase 1 and 2).

-During the meeting, Chatterjee spoke against venture capitals (VCs), because VCs take a part (usually 20%) of the companies in exchange of the funding.
-In this way, he claimed, start-ups loose their freedom to decide.
+During the meeting, Chatterjee spoke against venture capitals (VCs), as VCs take a part (usually 20%) of the companies in exchange of the funding.
+In this way, he claimed that start-ups loose their freedom to decide.
 However, he supported the funds provided by the EU and in particular the first two phases of the SMEs Instrument, which he explained in detail.

 In the last year, the European Commission has changed its approach and has been trying to fund SMEs targeting singular companies and not consortia.
 This effort is supported by the civil society and by the SMEs themselves.
 However, as a high tech innovative start-up needs more funding than what the SME Instrument provides, this company has to find money through other means for increasing its chance of success.